disneystreaming/pg2k4j/README.md

 ##### 3. pg2k4j writes this contents to the Kinesis Stream.

-Done in two steps: first the SlotMessage is turned into a Stream of [UserRecord](https://github.com/awslabs/amazon-kinesis-producer/blob/master/java/amazon-kinesis-producer/src/main/java/com/amazonaws/services/kinesis/producer/UserRecord.java), and then these UserRecords are written to the stream with a [callback attached](src/main/java/com/disneystreaming/pg2k4j/SlotReaderKinesisWriter.java#L245) that will be invoked once the records make it to the stream.
+First the SlotMessage is turned into a Stream of [UserRecord](https://github.com/awslabs/amazon-kinesis-producer/blob/master/java/amazon-kinesis-producer/src/main/java/com/amazonaws/services/kinesis/producer/UserRecord.java), and then these UserRecords are written to the stream with a [callback attached](src/main/java/com/disneystreaming/pg2k4j/SlotReaderKinesisWriter.java#L245) that will be invoked once the records make it to the stream.